 Skills Development Scotland

-We can refer people on to Skills Development Scotland who offer an all-round careers service to school students and those taking qualifications at levels 3 to 6.
-We can refer students to the local office as appropriate:
+We can refer you on to Skills Development Scotland (SDS) who offer an all-round careers service to school students and those taking qualifications at levels 3 to 6.
+SDS staff are at our Stornoway Campus every week and you can drop in or make an appointment with them to discuss your CV, job applications, interviews etc. Ask Student Services for more details.
+The Benbecula SDS team are based at Lionacleit School, next to the College Campus.

 - call 01851 708900 for the Stornoway Office